The “resolute and courageous” Sir Wilson Whineray

 boycotted those matches; it was only the ideologues and the

 unimaginably na�ve who watched or approved of those matches.
-People
+People> But a properly organised protest that doesn't interfere with the rights of

 like the young Gerry Brownlee and John Key, in other words.